 These courses take place in the Cairngorms and the students are based at Ardenbeg Lodge, in Grantown-on-Spey.
-There were 5 courses in total, with 59 students participating.
-This year there were 110 applicants for the 60 places.
+There were 5 courses in total, with 60 students participating.
+This year there were 126 applicants for the 60 places.
 These courses bridge the gap between summer climbing/walking and winter mountaineering.
 The ratio is one instructor to six participants and it is two days in duration.
 The courses cover use of ice axe and crampons, navigation, avalanche assessment and problem avoidance.
 These courses were kindly subsidised by the Scottish Mountaineering Trust.
 The courses were completed successfully and without incident.
 As usual the weather played its part in making for some challenging conditions at times.
-Compared to 2017, the season provided more 'traditional' winter conditions with good snow coverage throughout.
-Our new Course Director, Di Gilbert took over from Jonathan Preston and did an excellent job of liaising and organising instructional staff and with Ardenbeg, where our students stay.
-It was a very smooth hand over indeed.